radivot/canceR/README.md

 d       -0.8359  0.9804  1.0000
 ```

-Testing sensitivity to  a larger (2-fold) deviation in initial conditions
+Consistent with a flat likelihood surface ridge,  a 2-fold increase in initial conditions

 ```
 (pars=c( lambda1=.192,b=5.85,d=0.00873))